Faxon Atherton

-Faxon Dean Atherton (1815–1877) was an American businessman, trader and landowner; initially successful in Valparaíso, Chile, he became a prominent citizen of San Mateo County, California.
-He is the namesake of Atherton, California.
+Faxon Dean Atherton (1815–1877) was an American businessman, trader and landowner; initially successful in Valparaíso, Chile.
+He became a prominent citizen of San Mateo County, California.
+The town of Atherton, California is named after him.

 Early life

-Faxon Dean Atherton was born on January 29, 1815, in Dedham, Massachusetts into an established New England family, with roots back to the colonial period of the United States.
+Faxon Dean Atherton was born on January 29, 1815, in Dedham, Massachusetts into an established New England family, with roots dating back to the colonial period of the United States.
 He was the son of Abner Atherton and Betsey Dean of Dedham, Massachusetts.
-His father was a sea captain, first married to Catherine Dean, who when she died married her sister Betsy, who became Atherton’s mother.
+His father was a sea captain, first married to Catherine Dean, and after her death, married her sister Betsy, who became Atherton's mother.

 Boston merchant

 In 1830, Atherton entered the shipping and merchant business at the age of 15 as an apprentice to his brother-in-law, merchant Charles T. Ward.
 It was a time of growth in trade between the Massachusetts shoe and leather goods mills which needed raw hides from California and Chile.
 William Sturgis was among the most prominent at this time in the hide and tallow trade primarily focused on the California hide trade.
-Within two years Atherton had started his own hauling business in Boston, Massachusetts in 1832.
+Within two years, Atherton started his own hauling business in Boston, Massachusetts, in 1832.
 This was not enough for young Atherton, who also established a parcel delivery service for merchants.

 Atherton was intent on making his fortune in the Pacific Coast Trade.
 He had accumulated sufficient capital for such an overseas enterprise.
-He chose South America to seek his fortune, and left Boston on the Boston Ship “Mercury” in 1833, with a motley of cargo goods valued at $500.
+He chose South America to seek his fortune, and left Boston on the Boston Ship "Mercury" in 1833, with a motley of cargo goods valued at $500.
 It included cigars, cologne, brushes, shoes, other leather goods and German harps.
 Upon arrival in Valparaiso, Chile he quickly sold all his cargo to Augustus Hemenway's commission firm, sharing the profits with his partner, Robert P. Ross.

 Initially, Atherton speculated in cargo in Valparaiso.
 He got to know Elishu Loring, a shipping agent and secured a position with Loring & Co, a ship chandlery firm.
 He was made responsible for the operation of vessels plying between Boston - Valparaíso, Chile and Monterey, California.
 After working in Chile for a year he sailed to Oahu in November 1835 to investigate business opportunities there.